crgett/roman-numeral-converter/README.md

 Response: { "input": "1234", "output": "MCCXXXIV" }

 GET /romannumeral?query=ope
-Response: { "error":"Invalid query string: ope" }
+Response: { "error": "Invalid query string: ope" }
 ```

 ## Optimizations

-I hardcoded some environment variables that wouldn't normally be kept in code, such as URL paths (host and port) and logging level.
-These values should be read from an environment variable or .env file so they can be configured without modifying code.
+- I hardcoded some environment variables that typically wouldn't be kept directly in the code - such as URL paths (host and port) and logging level.
+These values should be read from environment variables or a `.env` file so they can be configured without modifying the codebase.
+- Monitors should be configured on key metrics - specifically `app_errors_count` and `unexpected_digit_count` - to alert developers when system performance degrades.